jessesquires/JSQDataSourcesKit/README.md

 }

-// create data source provider self.dataSourceProvider = TableViewDataSourceProvider(sections: allSections, cellFactory: factory)
+// create data source provider let dataSourceProvider = TableViewDataSourceProvider(sections: allSections, cellFactory: factory)

-// set the table view's data source self.tableView.dataSource = self.dataSourceProvider.dataSource
+// set the table view's data source tableView.dataSource = self.dataSourceProvider.dataSource

 // Clients are responsible for the following:
-//
-// 1. registering cells with the table view (or collection view)
+//   - registering cells with the table view (or collection view)
-//
-// 2. adding and removing cells as the data source is modified
+//   - adding and removing cells as the data source is modified
-//    (i.e. as self.dataSourceProvider.sections changes)
 ````

 ##### Demo Project